jeffstride/idp/book_source/Topics/machine_learning/classification.md

 In normal research, we do not know _the truth_ of the data.
 All we have are the results of the ML model.
 We need to be able to accurately and fairly interpret the model so that value is added.

-In our studies here, students should learn:
+In this study, students should learn:
 * How to create and analyze a Classification model
 * Accuracy can be misleading in a multitude of ways
 * Calculating accuracy is not the stopping point of the research